HL7/fhir-saner/fsh/ig-data/input/pagecontent/transaction-1.md

 ventilators, PPE, or other measure.
 The data can be identified by codes used in the measure, or by the measure itself, by canonical URL, or by something easier for a user to recall, such as the title of the measure or code.
 Multiple measures may report on the same kind of thing (e.g., beds), so retrieval by code, or by code within a value set should be supported.
-There may also be multiple measures which identify the kind of thing that the client system is interested in learning more about.
+There may be multiple measures which identify the kind of thing that the client system is interested in learning more about.
+Search by code should be met by implementing the <a href='SearchParameter-SearchParameter-code.html'>SearchParameter-code</a>
+search parameter.

-However, search by code is not supported by default by many off-the-shelf systems, and so this is not at present, a hard requirement of implementers.
+However, search by code is not supported by default by many off-the-shelf systems, and so this is not a strict requirement for implementers.
 Also, chained searching is also not always readily available, and so search by measure title is also not a hard requirement.
 At the very least, a server must be able to search by measure, and a client must also to ensure the greatest interoperability between systems with differing capabilities.